aws logo

 Install Node.js.

-Install Python version 3.7 or later.
+Install Python.
 To reduce potential issues with setting up your Python environment on Windows or macOS, you should install Python through the official Python installer.

 Install .NET SDK.